algorand/conduit-plugin-template/README.md

 ## Overview

-This template project provides you with everything to get started with a Conduit plugin.
+This template project provides you with everything to get started with building a Conduit plugin.
 This includes:
 * Boilerplate implementations of each plugin.
 * Main function that registers them in a binary.
 * Scripts to get the stack up and running with a node.